 It's pretty easy, try a search for the name of the company paired with "sucks, scam, ripoff, evil" etc. As an example, check out this listing from the search "Lifelock sucks".

 You should be able to sort through the angry meaningless rants and legitimate complaints pretty quickly.
-Either way you'll get valuable data in a hurry that will help you to know whether to trust them.
+Either way you'll get valuable data in a hurry that will help you to know whether to trust them or not.

 Size and permanence